-We analyze the potential health benefits, as well as the negative side effects of caffeine consumption.
+In this article, we analyze the potential health benefits and adverse side effects of caffeine consumption.

-The main ingredient in coffee is caffeine - a compound that naturally derives from over 60 different plant sources, including coffee beans, tea leaves, cacao seeds and cola nut seeds.
+The main psychoactive ingredient in coffee is caffeine.
+This is a compound that naturally derives from over 60 different plant sources, including coffee beans, tea leaves, cacao seeds, and cola nut seeds.

-Other than coffee, caffeine is commonly consumed through tea, soft drinks — particularly energy drinks — and chocolate.
-It is also found in some prescription and non-prescription drugs, such as cold, allergy and pain medication.
+Outside of coffee, people commonly consume caffeine through tea, soft drinks — particularly energy drinks — and chocolate.
+It is also an ingredient in some prescription and non-prescription drugs, such as cold, allergy, and pain medication.

-As well as its stimulating effects, caffeine has been heralded for providing an array of health benefits.
+As well as its stimulating effects, caffeine may provide several health benefits.

-Caffeine consumption has also been associated with positive effects on the brain.
+Some studies have associated caffeine consumption with positive effects on the brain.